node-machine/rttc/README.md

 ##### .getDisplayType(value)

-Given a value, return its type as a human-readable string (this is not limited to rttc types-- it can return strings like `"Error"` and `"Date"`)
+Given a value, return its type as a human-readable string (this is not limited to rttc types-- it can return strings like `"Error"` and `"Date"`).
+If special rttc exemplar syntax is used, it is respected.

 ##### .compile(value)